roman-milk/roman-milk.github.io/a-slut-visits.md

+===

- ****** A Slut Visits Ch.
-02 ****** bydirty_geezer© I was so exciting, after what seemed like far too long, I was again going to meet, and use, my more than willing slut.
+I was so exciting, after what seemed like far too long, I was again going to meet, and use, my more than willing slut.
 To my good fortune, a training course had been booked, which required a four night stay in a hotel, to which I indented to make very good use.
 I can remember the excitement shared with my slut when I told her over our internet chat that we would be able to cum together again, for nights of filthy pleasure.

  We again had worked ourselves into a highly aroused state, by chatting online, sharing more fantasies, telling each other of our need to act out our deepest and darkest sexual urges.
 More than once I had stroked myself to orgasm, as my slut described how she wanted me to use her beyond any limits, and give herself completely, and to debase herself before me, her master.
 All this had to be done in secret, as I am married to a loving yet sexually 'vanilla' wife, and she would be shocked to the core if I tried to bring her into the world of hot and hardcore sex I enjoyed online, and in person with a very select few.